-Western Australia is king of beach camping options.
+Western Australia is king of beach camping options (you can find 23 great options at Beach Camping WA).
 There’s more amazing coastal camp grounds than you could explore in months of full time travel, and despite trying our best we still haven’t seen them all.

 We recently stayed at 40 Mile Beach though, and thoroughly enjoyed our stay.
 If you are looking for an easy to access coastal camp that has a boat ramp, plenty of spots to camp, fishing to die for and a chance at mud crabs, this might be for you!